amperka/ino/README.rst

 Changelog
 =========

+0.3.3
+    * Fix #16: ``*.ino`` and ``*.pde`` sketches are now populated with function prototypes while preprocessing step in the same way as it done by Arduino IDE, so it is now possible to use functions before they're declared or defined.

 0.3.2
     * Fix #13: Local header #includes from sketch files are no longer lead to 'No such file or directory' error.
 Now GCC is given an additional include